Panos Armenakas: Udinese

 After spending two years with Watford, Armenakas signed a three-year deal with Udinese.
 By signing with the Italian club, Panos became the youngest Australian ever to sign a professional contract in any of the top five leagues in Europe.
 In November 2015, Armenakas signed a contract extension, keeping him at Udinese until 2018.
 He was released at the end of the 2017–18 season having made no appearances for the senior team and only featuring in one matchday squad.

 Loan to Tubize

 In July 2017, Armenakas joined Tubize in the Belgian First Division B on a one-year loan to have a chance at first team football.
 He was mostly an unused substitute during his time in Belgium, making six appearances.

 Panathinaikos

-After a trial period of three weeks Armenakas signed a 2 1/2-year contract with the Greek club at the beginning of January 2019.
+After a trial period of three weeks, Armenakas signed a 2 1/2-year contract with Greek club Panathinaikos at the beginning of January 2019.
 He left the Greens in January 2020 after only three appearances.

 Return to Belgium

 Armenakas joined Roeselare in September 2020 but the club collapsed just ten days later.
-After this he trained for eight weeks with Zulte Waregem, before signing a contract until the end of the season in November, with an option for a further year.
+After this, he trained for eight weeks with Zulte Waregem, before signing a contract until the end of the season in November, with an option for a further year.
 He scored twice in ten games before leaving the club at the end of the season.